John Du Cann: Life and career

-His early bands included the Wiltshire-based The Sonics (not to be confused with the 1960s US band of the same name) and London-based The Attack, which released "Hi Ho Silver Lining" a few days prior to Jeff Beck.
+His early bands included the Wiltshire based The Sonics (not to be confused with the 1960s US band The Sonics) and London-based The Attack, which released "Hi Ho Silver Lining" a few days prior to Jeff Beck.
 He went on to lead a psychedelic, progressive, hard rock band called Andromeda, before being asked to join Atomic Rooster, when bass player and vocalist Nick Graham left the band.
 Cann overdubbed guitar parts and replaced Graham's vocals on three tracks of their 1970 self-titled debut album, and a second pressing featuring the overdubbed tracks was soon issued, though without crediting him on the sleeve.
 Cann wrote or co-wrote four songs on the album Death Walks Behind You (1970) and two for In Hearing of Atomic Rooster (1971), along with Atomic Rooster's biggest hit single, "Devil's Answer", which reached No. 4 in the UK Singles Chart in July 1971, just before Cann left the band.

 Upon departing Atomic Rooster he formed Daemon, later renamed Bullet, then Hard Stuff, after discovering that the previous name had already been used by an American band, releasing two albums on Purple Records, based more heavily on aggressive guitar work.
 In 1974, he was a temporary guitarist in Thin Lizzy for a tour of Germany.
 Sometime following this, his manager suggested a name change for him from John Cann to John Du Cann.

 As a result of being signed to the same management company, 1977 saw the pairing of Du Cann with Francis Rossi of the British rock band Status Quo.
 Rossi was invited to produce Du Cann's proposed new album, The World's Not Big Enough, which remained unreleased until 1992.
 The session musicians for this album included Rossi on guitar, Andy Bown on keyboards, future Quo drummer Pete Kircher and bassist John McCoy.
 The album, mostly made up of breakneck-speed garage rock and manic proto-punk, was described in Record Collector magazine at the time as sounding like "Quo mixed with the Sex Pistols".

 In September 1979, Du Cann had a hit on the UK Singles Chart with "Don't Be A Dummy", an unreleased version of which (featuring vocals by Gary Numan) had featured in a Lee Cooper Jeans television advertisement in 1978.
 The single reached number 33 in the UK Singles Chart.